zongyz/react-sortablejs/README.md

 ## Features to add & things to do:

 - examples page in github pages.
-- add a pretty picture.
 - tests.
 - clone function and dom change
-- provide a context wrapper for `store` object, to enhance security.

 ## Features